clojure-emacs/cider/README.md

 ### Value inspection

 Pressing <kbd>C-c M-i</kbd> after some form in a source buffer or the REPL will result in a new buffer, showing the structure of the result of the form in question.
+You can also use <kbd>C-u C-c M-i</kbd> to inspect the result of the current top-level form and <kbd>C-u C-u C-c M-i</kbd> to read an expression from the minibuffer and inspect its result.

 You'll have access to additional keybindings in the inspector buffer (which is internally using `cider-inspector-mode`):

 Keyboard shortcut                       | Description